Chinese Streaming Platforms: Live Video Streaming and Hosting [2024 Update]

 Muvi offers users the ability to deliver premium video content to China.

 Muvi is a video streaming site that has partnerships with Alibaba Cloud, Cloudera, and Tencent Cloud.
 These help its customers deliver a premium live video or audio experience to a Chinese audience.
-These cloud networks also enable other Chinese live streaming platforms to deliver their live streaming content to Chinese consumers.
+These cloud networks also enable other Chinese live streaming apps to deliver their live streaming content to Chinese consumers.

 Muvi’s partners offer support when delivering online video content to China, including the ICP license and general features that support video hosting for audiences in China.
 These partners have multiple PoPs in China and Southeast Asia, enabling low-latency streaming.

 With a Chinese video sharing site like Muvi, your videos are stored in servers located in Mainland China and delivered to Chinese viewers via their CDN.
 You also have the option to replicate videos to their China servers.
+Muvi pricing plans, billed annually, include:

-Muvi pricing starts at the Standard plan of $399/month (+ $299/month per app + infra fees).
+• Standard plan of $399/month (+ $299/month per app + infra fees).

-Muvi also offers a Professional plan that costs $1499/month (+$499/month per app + infra fees).
+• Professional plan that costs $1499/month (+$499/month per app + infra fees).

-Muvi Enterprise costs $3900/month (+$499/month per app + infra fees).
+• Enterprise costs $3900/month (+$499/month per app + infra fees).

 If you’re looking for more robust Chinese live streaming capabilities, you may need to contact their sales team for the Ultimate plan, which comes at custom pricing.